component-driven/gatsby-theme-content-collections/README.md

 }
 ```

-Use schema overwrites in your `gatsby-node` if you want to extend them.
+You can [customize the schema](https://www.gatsbyjs.com/docs/schema-customization/) in your `gatsby-node` if you want to extend them.